Emily Webley-Smith: 1999–2002

 Webley-Smith played her first match on the ITF Women's Circuit in October 1999, a match which she lost 0–6, 0–6 against Melanie Schnell from Austria.
 It was her only professional match in 1999.

 In 2000, she played a total of six tournaments.
-She lost in the qualifying rounds of four $10k events in Great Britain (Bournemouth, Frinton, Hatfield and Sunderland), lost in the first round of another (in Glasgow) and was also beaten in the first round of the $25k event in Felixstowe by fellow Brit Jane O'Donoghue, 4–6, 3–6.
+She lost in the qualifying rounds of four 10k events in Great Britain (Bournemouth, Frinton, Hatfield and Sunderland), lost in the first round of another (in Glasgow) and was also beaten in the first round of the 25k event in Felixstowe by fellow Brit Jane O'Donoghue, 6–4, 6–3.

-The 2001 season began well for Webley-Smith as in her very first tournament of the year she qualified and reached the quarterfinals of the $10k event in Jersey before being beaten by Anne Keothavong, 6–3, 7–6.
-But she was unable to show this form for the rest of the year, losing in the qualifying stages in every other tournament she entered with the exception of the $10k Sunderland event where she was defeated again by Keothavong, 6–3, 6–4.
+The 2001 season began for Webley-Smith with qualifying and reaching the quarterfinals of the $10k event in Jersey, before being beaten by Anne Keothavong, 6–3, 7–6.
+But for the rest of the year, she lost in the qualifying stages in every other tournament she entered with the exception of the Sunderland event where she was defeated again by Keothavong, 6–3, 6–4.
 She also played in the main draw of her final ITF tournament of the year as a lucky loser but was again beaten in round one.
 She ended the year ranked 712.

 Webley-Smith had a varied year in 2002, with limited success on the ITF Circuit but also her first appearance in a Grand Slam tournament at Wimbledon where she lost in the first round of qualifying to Nina Dübbers, 1–6, 2–6.
-She only reached one quarterfinal in 2002, at the $10k London event in August.
-In October, Emily broke her ankle during a qualifying match for a $25k event in Cardiff and did not compete again that season.
-Nevertheless, her year-end world ranking rose to world No. 673.
+She only reached one quarterfinal in 2002, at the 10k London event in August.
+In October, Emily broke her ankle during a qualifying match for a 25k event in Cardiff and did not compete again that season.
+Nevertheless, her year-end ranking rose to No. 673.

 2003

-Webley-Smith played her first professional match since breaking her ankle in 2002 in April at the qualifying event for the $10k tournament in Bournemouth where she lost in the second round.
-In May, she reached two consecutive quarterfinals of $10k events in Spain: Monzón and Almeira.
-In June, for the first time in her career, she was given a wildcard into the DFS Classic qualifying draw, a Tier-III tournament in Birmingham where she was beaten by Bethanie Mattek in straight sets, 6–3, 6–4.
+Webley-Smith played her first professional match since breaking her ankle in 2002 in April at the qualifying event for the 10k in Bournemouth where she lost in the second round.
+In May, she reached two consecutive quarterfinals in Spain: Monzón and Almeira.
+In June, for the first time in her career, she was given a wildcard into the Birmingham Classic qualifying draw, a Tier-III tournament; she was beaten by Bethanie Mattek in straight sets, 6–3, 6–4.
 She then received another wildcard into Wimbledon qualifying and again lost her first round match, 2–6, 1–6, to Sada Noorlander.
-Two more consecutive quarterfinal appearances in ITF tournaments immediately followed this, Waco, Texas ($10k) and Vancouver ($25k), and one more in August in a $10k event in London.
-She ended the year with a singles ranking of world No. 469.
+Two more consecutive quarterfinal appearances in ITF tournaments immediately followed this, Waco, Texas (10k) and Vancouver (25k), and one more in August in a 10k event in London.
+She ended the year with a singles ranking of 469.